 In May 2019, the Company amended the second lease agreement executed in October 2018 to add additional office, manufacturing and laboratory space (the "Expansion").
 The amendment extended the term of the lease to December 31, 2029.
 The Company did not have to pay rent until December 2019.
 The lease agreement also included a tenant improvement allowance, which was increased to \$2.3 million in February 2021 pursuant to a second amendment to the second lease agreement.
-In November 2021, the Company received the first installment of this tenant improvement allowance of \$0.6 million.
+As of June 30, 2022 the Company has received \$1.9 million of this tenant improvement allowance.
 The tenant improvement allowance funds improvements to the additional office, manufacturing and laboratory space, which the Company has determined to be lessee owned.
 The allowance is treated as a reduction of lease payments used to measure the lease liability.

 The 5858 Horton Street Building Lease and Expansion are considered operating leases under ASC 842 as they do not meet the criteria of a finance lease.
-As of March 31, 2022, the operating lease right-of-use asset and operating lease liability was \$12.4 million and \$14.6 million, respectively.
-As of December 31, 2021, the operating lease right-of-use asset and operating lease liability was \$12.6 million and \$14.2 million, respectively.
+As of June 30, 2022, the operating lease right-of-use asset and operating lease liability were \$12.1 million and \$14.9 million, respectively.
+As of December 31, 2021, the operating lease right-of-use asset and operating lease liability were \$12.6 million and \$14.2 million, respectively.
 The discount rate used to determine the lease liability was 7.8%.